University distinguished professor of animal sciences

 He joined the K-State faculty as an assistant professor in 1991, was promoted to associate professor in 1995 and to full professor in 2001.
 He earned the title of university distinguished professor, K-State's highest academic ranking, in 2013.

-Tokach is the author of more than 200 articles in scientific journals, six book chapters and more than 700 extension and non-refereed articles.
-He has received more than $4 million in research grants from various organizations, including the National Pork Board and U.S. Department of Agriculture's National Institute of Food and Agriculture, as well as various swine industry partners.
+Tokach is the author of more than 235 articles in scientific journals, seven book chapters and more than 700 extension and non-refereed articles.
+He has received more than $6 million in research grants from various organizations, including the National Pork Board and U.S. Department of Agriculture's National Institute of Food and Agriculture, as well as various swine industry partners.
 Tokach also has been awarded seven patents for his research, and has given more than 100 invited lectures at national and international conferences.
 He has developed multiple in-depth nutritional education programs for veterinarians and veterinary students, extension specialists and feed industry personnel.
-National Hog Farmer magazine named Tokach one of the 50 people who have made the greatest impact on the swine industry in the last 50 years.

-The swine extension group that Tokach is a member of also includes fellow faculty members Jim Nelssen, Steve Dritz, Joel DeRouchey and Robert Goodband, along with graduate students advised by the researchers.
-This group has generated more than $3.5 million in gifts to K-State for construction of facilities such as the gestation barn and weaning facilities to support extension research projects.
+The swine group that Tokach is a member of also includes fellow faculty members Steve Dritz, Joel DeRouchey, Robert Goodband, and Jason Woodworth, along with graduate students advised by the researchers.
+This group has generated more than $3.5 million in gifts to K-State for construction of facilities such as the gestation barn and growing pig facilities to support extension research projects.

 Tokach can be contacted at 785-532-2032 or at email@example.com.